 boolean.
 This post changed how I think about and write booleans.
 It

 is far too easy in programming to assign two boolean variables in state called

 complete, and then create a situation where they are both true

 and nothing makes sense.
 I think booleans are an overused primitive in all of

 programming, and this post offers a path to sanity.

 Bad booleans represent state.
 Good booleans are derived from state. — Matt Pocock

 Erik Dietrich, The Myth of the Software Rewrite.
 Most of the time it’s preferable to salvage an existing application than rewrite it.
-Rewriting a technical-debt-ridden application can is tempting, but it won’t change the fact that your team’s processes create technical debt.
+Rewriting a technical-debt-ridden application is tempting but it won’t change the reality that your team’s processes create technical debt.